Who is responsible for the repair?

 As a Network Homes resident, you are responsible for some repairs and putting right accidental or deliberate damage to your home.

-- Repairs to internal doors and cupboards including glazing.
+- Internal doors and cupboards including handles and glazing

 - Maintaining gardens, including fencing.

-- The maintenance of walls at the boundary of the property, as well as pathways, steps and other means of access to the property.
+- The maintenance of walls at the boundary of the property (but not dividing walls), as well as pathways, steps and other means of access to the property.

 - Maintaining and decorating common halls and stairways.

-If Network Homes attend to a repair that is your responsibility, you will be charged for the repair.
+If we attend to a repair that is your responsibility, you will be charged for the repair.
 In cases of light bulb changes, we will not replace the bulb and you will be charged for our contractor attending.

 Please see your tenancy agreement for more information about who is responsible for the repairs in your home.